Kashomon/common-index/README.md

-Data for Josh Hoak's website
+Data for Josh Hoak's website.